2022 Deutzerhof Spätburgunder Trocken

 Description

-The magnificent Deutzerhof winery is located far away from the hustle and bustle of the Ahr-Rotwein-Straße, in the middle of the Mönchberg vineyards, on the edge of Mayschoss an der Ahr.
+The magnificent Deutzerhof winery is located far from the hustle and bustle of the Ahr Rotwein Straße, nestled amidst the Mönchberg vineyards on the outskirts of Mayschoss an der Ahr.
 Deutzerhof was first mentioned in 1574 as a winery in Mayschoss.
-In 1980, Wolfgang Hehle moved to its current location, close to the Mönchberg vineyards.
+In 1980, Wolfgang Hehle moved to its current location near the Mönchberg vineyards.

-The Ahr Valley in the north of Rhineland-Palatinate is one of the most recognized and emerging (red) wine growing regions in Germany.
-About 85% of the vineyard area is used for the cultivation of first-class red wines.
-The mix of grape varieties at Deutzerhof reflects this.
-72% of the vineyards at Deutzerhof consist of Pinot Noir, 13% Frühburgunder, 1% Dornfelder and 1% Portugier.
-The white varieties Riesling and Chardonnay have a share of 10% and 2% respectively.
-Of the red grape varieties, the majority is Pinot Noir or Spätburgunder and Deutzerhof is the unwhitened expert of this king of grapes.
+The Ahr Valley in northern Rhineland-Palatinate is one of the most recognized and emerging (red) wine regions in Germany.
+Approximately 85% of the vineyard area is used for the cultivation of premium red wines.
+The grape variety mix at Deutzerhof reflects this.
+72% of Deutzerhof's vineyards consist of Pinot Noir, 13% Frühburgunder, 1% Dornfelder, and 1% Portugier.
+The white varieties Riesling and Chardonnay account for 10% and 2%, respectively.
+Of the red grape varieties, the majority are Pinot Noir, also known as Spätburgunder, and Deutzerhof is the undisputed expert in this king of grapes.

-The Mayschosser Pinot Noir is the interpretation of the typical Ahr Bourgogne and is famous for the combination of the fruit with the rough slate.
+The Mayschosser Pinot Noir is a true interpretation of the typical Ahr Burgundy and is renowned for its combination of fruit and rough slate.
 The grapes for this Pinot Noir come from the mineral slate slopes in the Mayschosser Kessel.
-After spontaneous fermentation and malolactic fermentation, the wine matures traditionally in large old oak barrels and in steel tanks.
-New oak in barriques are deliberately avoided for this wine.
-This Cossmann Hehle VDP Ortswein has a beautiful clear ruby red color in the glass.
-In the nose and mouth, fruit, power and minerality go together very nicely in harmony.
-The Mayschosser Pinot Noir has aromas full of berries and cherries in the nose with a spicy tone with a good acidity.
-In the mouth elegance, drinking pleasure and seduction with dark fruit tones and a peppery spice - typical of a German pinot noir or a Spätburgunder.
+After spontaneous and malolactic fermentation, the wine is traditionally aged in large old oak barrels and steel tanks.
+New oak in barriques is deliberately avoided for this wine.
+This Cossmann Hehle VDP Ortswein has a beautiful, bright ruby-red color in the glass.
+On the nose and palate, fruit, power, and minerality blend beautifully in harmony.
+The Mayschosser Pinot Noir has aromas full of berries and cherries, accompanied by spicy notes and good acidity.
+On the palate, it offers elegance, enjoyment, and seduction with dark fruit notes and a peppery spice—typical of a German Pinot Noir, also known as a Spätburgunder.

 Specifications